top of page

 FLING Website graphics (6).png

-FLING! is a week-long, in person, summer flute day camp for middle and high school students.
+FLING! is a 4 day, in person, summer flute day camp for middle and high school students.
 Students participate in small group classes, flute choir, and work with guest artists from around the area.

 We can only accept 100 flutists, so register now!